Faculty and Curriculum

 Ainslie T. Nibert, PhD, RN, FAAN

-Ainslie Nibert is a nationally-recognized expert in nursing curriculum, testing and measurement.
-She currently serves as Associate Dean/Associate Professor, Texas Woman’s University College of Nursing – Houston, and as a corporate consultant to nursing academic and clinical practice organizations.
-She previously served as Senior Vice President and General Manager for Review and Testing/HESI, at Elsevier, Inc. Dr. Nibert, a Fellow in the American Academy of Nursing, earned a baccalaureate degree in nursing from Texas Christian University, a master’s degree in nursing from the University of Texas Health Science Center-Houston, and a PhD in nursing from Texas Woman’s University.
-A member of Sigma Theta Tau International Honor Society of Nursing, she is a former Faculty Advisor for the Nurse Faculty Leadership Academy, and a Virginia Henderson Fellow.
+Ainslie Nibert is a nationally recognized expert in nursing curriculum, testing, and measurement.
+She has led teams for developing curriculum, standardized exams, online remediation content, and licensure/certification exam preparation materials supported by peer-reviewed, published reports of evidence-based outcome achievement for academic nursing and allied health programs.
+She currently serves as Associate Dean/Associate Professor, Texas Woman’s University College of Nursing – Houston, and as an academic and corporate consultant, leading strategic program development for several nursing academic and clinical practice organizations.
+She previously served as the Senior Vice President and General Manager for Review and Testing, producing the HESI computerized testing program, within the education division of Elsevier, Inc. Dr. Nibert, a Fellow in the American Academy of Nursing, earned a baccalaureate degree in nursing from Texas Christian University, a master’s degree in nursing from the University of Texas Health Science Center-Houston, and a PhD in nursing from Texas Woman’s University.
+A member of Sigma Theta Tau International Honor Society of Nursing, she serves as a Faculty Advisor for the Nurse Faculty Leadership Academy and is a Virginia Henderson Fellow.
+With decades of experience, her previous employment includes staff development coordinator, nurse manager, director of research, clinical adjunct professor, associate professor, and baccalaureate nursing program chair.
+Her articles appear in several journals, including CIN: Computers, Informatics, Nursing, Journal of Nursing Education, and Nurse Educator.

 [Ainslie's other events]